• Skip to primary navigation

 Do Bees Like Bachelor Buttons?

-Planting Bachelor Buttons is a great way to attract pollinators to your garden!
+Planting Bachelor buttons is a great way to attract pollinators and beneficial insects to your garden.

 Are Bachelor Buttons Good Cut flowers?

-Bachelor Buttons are wonderful cut flowers.
+Bachelor Buttons are great cut flowers.
 They are used as accent flowers rather than focal flowers, and offer a special punch of blue in just the right places.

 How To Cut For The Vase.